wenxy59/wenxy59.github.io/contents/publications.md

-C. Qian*, **X. Wen\***, K. Zou, and Y. Mao, "Removal of Ocular and Myogenic Artifacts from EEG Signal Using Deep-Learning Method,"
+1.Chen, Q.*, **Wen, X.***, Zou, K., Mao, Y. (2025).
+Removal of Ocular and Myogenic Artifacts from EEG Signal Using Deep-Learning Method.
+[Accepted], CONF-MLA 2025: 3rd Intl.
+Conf. on Intelligent Systems and Automation.
+To appear in Applied and Computational Engineering.  * Co-first authors